Vrushali2000/LearningJavaPrograms/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Automation testing
-- 🌱 I’m currently learning Automation
+- 🌱 I’m currently learning Java and selenium framework
 - 😄 Pronouns: She
 -->